TenIdiotZInternetu/osu-Cleaner/README.md

-A simple WPF for removing osu!/Songs folders missing .osu files.
+A simple WPF for removing osu!/Songs folders with missing .osu files.